 Residents Maintain Autonomy

-This metric is a measure of the percentage of long-term patients who needed increased assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and using the bathroom.
-Some experts would argue that this is a measure of a resident's well-being.
+This metric measures the percent of long-term care patients who needed additional assistance with activities of daily living over time.
+ADL's include activities such as taking medications and taking a bath.
+Many argue this is a reliable measure of a resident's well-being.

 Ability to Keep Residents Mobile

-This tells you the percent of patients that were able to retain mobility over time.
-Optimizing mobility is often a good sign for residents' well-being.
+This is the percentage of residents that retained mobility levels over time.
+Preserving mobility is often a good sign for residents' health.

 Hospitalizations